The Visual Listening Guide

 BMus (Honours Violin Performance; McGill University), MPhil (Musicology & Performance; University of Oxford), PhD (Musicology; University of Illinois at Urbana-Champaign)

-Dr. Hannah Chan-Hartley is a musicologist, currently working in the orchestra world.
-She is musicologist-in-residence at the 2018 Verbier Festival, where she is presenting the Visual Listening Guide in workshops with children, Festival musicians, and the public.
-Recently, she was Managing Editor and Musicologist at the Toronto Symphony Orchestra in Toronto, Ontario, Canada.
-The Visual Listening Guides she creates have garnered international interest and acclaim, including winning a 2016 KANTAR Information is Beautiful Bronze Community Award (based on public vote) and being shortlisted for the 2017 Classical:NEXT Innovation Award.
+Dr. Hannah Chan-Hartley is a musicologist, active in the public sphere as a writer, speaker, and researcher.
+Recently, she was Musicologist-in-Residence at the 2018 Verbier Festival, where she presented the Visual Listening Guide in workshops with children and Festival musicians, and in talks to Festival audiences.
+She was previously Managing Editor and Musicologist at the Toronto Symphony Orchestra (TSO) in Toronto, Ontario, Canada.
+It was in this role that she initially developed her Visual Listening Guides, which were first published in the TSO’s programme books.
+Since then, the Guides she creates have garnered international interest and acclaim, including winning a 2016 KANTAR Information is Beautiful Bronze Community Award (based on public vote) and being shortlisted for the 2017 Classical:NEXT Innovation Award.

 Hannah has performed professionally as an orchestral violinist and loves to play chamber music.
-She continues to pursue her research interests in the social and cultural history of music and music institutions, focusing on the Europe-North America transatlantic context from the 19th century to the present day, as well as music performance and reception history.
+She continues to pursue her research interests in the social and cultural history of music and music institutions, focusing on the Europe-North America transatlantic context from the 19th century to the present day, as well as the performance and reception history of orchestral music and opera.